ridzwanari/Angular/README.md

-This is the front-end for the App the back-end i"using SpringBoot
+This is the front-end for the App the back-end I'm using SpringBoot